benycze/PhD-Thesis/README.md

 # Ph.D.
 Thesis - Generation of High-Speed Network Device from High-Level Description

+A dissertation thesis submitted to the Faculty of Information Technology, Czech Technical University in Prague, in partial fulfilment of the requirements for the degree of Doctor.

-This is the public repository of my Ph.D. thesis, including the presentation from my defense.
+The repository contains the LaTeX sources of my Ph.D. thesis and the defense presentation.

 The following list contains required tools:
 * LaTeX